 Every dog they donate is the cream of the crop, he adds, the smartest, healthiest and most responsive dogs they breed.
 Once a dog is chosen to be donated to a veteran, Citadel Canine steps in to provide the PTSD-focused training and to place them in their permanent homes – where they quickly become invaluable.

 For example, a dog will recognize if a vet is having a nightmare and will wake them up to stop the suffering.
 When a vet is standing outside, the dog will face backwards in order to guard their owner from potential danger they may fear is lurking behind them.
 “They know how to calm you down, to catch you before you go over the edge; it’s amazing what they can do,” says Labonte.

 As for the vets themselves, Labonte says the feedback has been tremendous.
 “They write to me saying, ‘the dog saved my life’; it’s wonderful.”

 I learned about the fabulous work of Lucky Labs when I adopted an adorable chocolate lab, Hunter (pictured), from their kennel recently.
 As a lawyer who represents people suffering the effects of PTSD who have had their insurance benefits wrongfully denied, I applaud their efforts and wanted to help support them.
 If you or a loved one suffers from PTSD and you want to learn about how a dog can help, or if you simply want to donate to the special program at Lucky Labs, visit their website here.

 If you’ve been denied benefits from your insurance company due to your PTSD, please reach out to myself or HSH.
-With over 40 years’ experience in personal injury law, Howie, Sacks & Henry is proud of our dedicated team of lawyers who work hard to help people and their families recover the benefits and compensation they deserve.
+With decades of experience in personal injury law, Howie, Sacks & Henry is proud of our dedicated team of lawyers who work hard to help people and their families recover the benefits and compensation they deserve.